 “The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.
 But I should mean that every man should receive those papers and be capable of reading them.” –Thomas Jefferson 1787.

 A recent poll showed that more people are getting their news from electronic media than print newspapers, with 40 percent gleaned from online “newspapers.”
 As more newspapers close, and others fight to remain independent from advertiser or government influence to retain journalistic standards and ethics, a new wave of journalism may be sweeping the online community…public-funded online news.

-Having applied for non-profit status, Wheelan is working through The Mid Shore Community Foundation in Easton, and writing grants for support. the Spy will continue to offer display advertising to local and regional businesses but will also offer a variety of options for individual sponsors, as does public television and radio.
+Having applied for non-profit status, Wheelan is working through The Mid Shore Community Foundation in Easton, and writing grants for support.
+The Spy will continue to offer display advertising to local and regional businesses but will also provide a variety of options for individual sponsors, as does public television and radio.

 “I’m optimistic,” says Wheelan, “once this project takes hold, it can be replicated.”

 The Community Newspaper Project plans to create other media outlets covering Queen Anne’s, Caroline, and Dorchester counties and the rest of the Delmarva Peninsula.
 His pioneer efforts could lay the groundwork for public supported online print media around the country.